jasminekayrabs/WAAD-ICA-2024/Proposal.md

 ## Project Concept and Objective

 This project aims to develop a web-based library application prototype to manage and browse a collection of books.
-It will support two user roles with distinct functionalities: Readers, who can browse the catalog, and Librarians, who can manage the book entries.
+It will support two user roles with distinct functionalities: Readers, who can browse the catalog, and authorized Librarians, who can manage the book entries.
+It uses JWT for authorization, Alpine.js for frontend and node.js for backend.

 ## User Types and Functionalities